mozilla/data-docs/src/cookbooks/events_best_practices.md

 This provides 3 advantages:
 1. Records produced by this event will be easily identifiable.
-Conversely, the event which produced the record will be easier to locate in the code.
+Also, the event which produced the record will be easier to locate in the code.
-2. Events can be controlled easier.
+2. Events can be controlled more easily.
 The category field is what we use to "turn on" and "turn off" events.
 By creating a 1 to 1 mapping between categories and events, we can control events on an individual level.
 3. By having the category field act as the event identifier, it makes it easier to pass on events to Amplitude and other platforms.